KieranCG/Milestone2CardPairs/README.md

 ## Challenges and Solutions

-The challenges of being a new learner to programming was evident through the coding section of this project.
+The challenges of being a new learner to programming were evident throughout the coding section of this project.
 I encountered three main issues.
 1. Firstly a simple coding mistake whereby I was passing the 'ready' function without the parentheses.
 I was passing a reference to the function rather than invoking it immediately.
 This led to a long time trying to figure out the mistake that could have been spent adding extra features to the site.
 2. The second was a mistake in the order of the code.
 I was calling the MemoryMatrix constructor before it was being initialised.
 Again this is understandle due to being a beginner with Javascript and the mistake was rectified.
 3. The last was trying to get the Pexel API to supply card new card images everytime the game was started.
 However my inexperience was making me invest too much time in trying to make this work so I simplified the game and have added it to the Future Features for the project.